Required Licenses

 Insurance Requirements

-- Workers' Compensation Insurance: Required if you have employees.
-This covers medical expenses and lost wages for employees injured on the job.
+- Workers' Compensation Insurance: Required for all employees.
+Must cover medical costs and lost wages for work-related injuries.

 Training Certifications